MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

     - dileepsinghmicrosoft
 ---

-# Configure the Azure Active Directory B2C provider (using interface in preview)
+# Configure the Azure Active Directory B2C provider

 [This article is pre-release documentation and is subject to change.]